Blog

 Read More

-why is my dog reactive?
+Why is my dog reactive?

-why is my dog reactive?
+Why is my dog reactive?

 Reactivity in dogs is often misunderstood.
 It is not about being dominant or misbehaving.
 It can be about fear, frustration, unmet needs or even pain.
 Learn what drives reactivity and how you can help your dog and enjoy more peaceful walks together.